 For other employees

-The policy for determination of the remuneration of employees other thanDirectors KMPs and Senior Management personnel shall be as per the normal HR processfollowed by the Company.
+The policy for determination of the remuneration of employees other thanDirectors KMPs and Senior Management Personnel shall be as per the normal HR processfollowed by the Company.

-The committee shall undertake a formal and rigorous annual evaluation of the Boardincluding its committees and individual directors.
-The evaluation of performance of theBoard shall be independent and objective and should take into account the overall impactof their functioning on the company and its stakeholders.
-Besides the performanceevaluation of individual directors evaluation of the performance of the committees andthe Board as a whole is also required to be conducted.
+The committee shall undertake a formal and rigorous annual evaluation of the Boardincluding its Committees and Individual Directors.
+The evaluation of performance of theBoard shall be independent and objective and should take into account the overall impactof their functioning on the Company and its Stakeholders.
+Besides the performanceevaluation of Individual Directors evaluation of the performance of the committees andthe Board as a whole is also required to be conducted.
 The performance evaluation shall beundertaken on yearly basis the schedule of which may be laid down by the Committee.

-The committee is required to establish mechanism for Performance Evaluation & Assessmentof the Directors including the Independent Directors.
-The evaluation/ assessment of theDirectors of the Company is to be conducted on an annual basis to cater to therequirements of the Companies Act 2013 and the requirements of the ListingAgreement.
+The NRC is required to establish mechanism for Performance Evaluation & Assessmentof the Directors including the Independent Directors.
+The evaluation/ assessment of theDirectors of the Company is to be conducted on an annual basis to cater to therequirements of the Companies Act 2013 and Listing Regulations.
 The following criteria'smay assist in determining how effective the performances of the Directors have been:

-Leadership Qualities Contributing to corporate objectives & plans
+Leadership Qualities contributing to corporate objectives & plans

 Communication of expectations & concerns clearly with colleagues

 Obtain adequate relevant & timely information from external sources.